 - Make the offer – but be patient

 With your mortgage in principle, you’ll be ready to start viewings and making serious offers with sellers.
 There’s no set amount of time that a mortgage application can take, so be prepared to wait.
 Your application could be delayed by a number of factors.
 You may have to raise extra funds for a larger deposit.
-The recommended deposit can be as low as 5% but 15% can open doors to other mortgages available – a Help to Buy: ISA or Lifetime ISA can help you with this as they both give 25% Government bonuses.
-Check out our Help to Buy: ISA and Lifetime ISA comparison page to see which account could be right for you.
-Equally, you may need to spend time building up your credit history.
-Be patient and listen to your mortgage adviser.
-In the end, it will all be worth it.
+The recommended deposit can be as low as 5% but 15% can open doors to other mortgages available – a Lifetime ISA can help you with this as it gives a 25% Government bonus.

 How to make the mortgage application process simpler